 Frequently asked questions

-The University plans to deliver on-campus and remote teaching in January Semester (211).
-However, the University understands that, for a variety of personal reasons, some students who are located overseas or interstate are unable to return to Queensland.
-For this reason the University will ensure that a remote learning option is available for all students who need it.
-Therefore, the teaching instruction for 211 will be delivered in a Multi-Modal format that supports all students in progressing their studies regardless of their physical location.
+The University plans to deliver on-campus and remote teaching in September Semester (213).
+The University understands that, for a variety of personal and practical reasons, some students who are located overseas or interstate are unable to return to Queensland.
+For this reason the University will continue to ensure that a remote learning option is available for all students who need it.
+Therefore, the teaching instruction for 212 will be delivered in a Multi-Modal format (allowing on-campus and off-campus students to learn together) that supports all students in progressing their studies regardless of their physical location.

 Further information about Bond University’s multi-modal format